The archive

 The New Incentives programme

 New Incentives pays Nigerian caregivers small cash transfers to vaccinate their children.
-It's one of GiveWell's top charities, and the cost per additional child vaccinated is roughly $5-7.
-Here's why it works.
+A GiveWell top charity at roughly $5-7 per child vaccinated.

 28 April 2026 · 7 min read